 A blanket ladder is one of those items that you never knew you needed until you started trawling the internet for interior design and recycling ideas and saw how fabulous they look.

 And they don’t just look great; they are a practical piece for living rooms and bedrooms for storing your extra quilts, blankets or throws.
 You could also use this item as a towel holder in your bathroom.

 There is also a large number of ladder repurposing tutorials out there on the net for creating various types of shelving.
 They tended to be a bit more involved, so we picked this one from U&I DIY as a good, simple project to get you started.
 There also a number of build-from-scratch tutorials if you are feeling more ambitious.

 Follow U & I DIY here:

 4. Yarn Lamp

-The concept is so simple, and the process is very straightforward but also a little messy.
-In terms of colour, size and shape (you can apply the technique to any shape as long as it is covered in film to prevent sticking) the possibilities are almost endless.
+The process is simple and straightforward but also a little messy.
+Regarding colour, size, and shape (you can apply the technique to any shape as long as it is covered in film to prevent sticking) the possibilities are almost endless.